Houston Museum of Natural Science at Sugar Land

 They even have a small Digital Dome Theater that has different shows every half hour.
-Most people enjoy the shows by laying on the floor while gazing up at the concave ceiling.
-A few chairs are provided at the back perimeter for those who may have a problem easily getting up from the floor.
+Most people enjoy the presentations by laying on the floor while gazing up at the concave ceiling.
+A few chairs are provided at the back perimeter for those who may have a problem quickly getting up from the floor.

 We enjoyed one of the shows which portrayed possible reasons for the extinction of dinosaurs.

-Speaking of Dinosaurs…there are many of them both large and small on display on the 2nd floor.
+Speaking of Dinosaurs, many of them both large and small are on display on the 2nd floor.

-It is amazing to think that creatures such as this once roamed our planet.
+It is incredible to think that creatures such as this once roamed our planet.

 I certainly would not wish to tangle with anything that large or dangerous looking like some of the ones on display!